Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Group theoretic preliminaries

 Non-elementary hyperbolic and relatively hyperbolic groups are acylindrically hyperbolic.
 More precisely, we have the following (see \cite[Proposition 5.2 and Lemma 5.12]{Osi16} or \cite[Theorem 2.16]{CIOS2}).

-\begin{thm} Let $G$ be a group hyperbolic relative to a finite collection of subgroups $\Hl$, $X$ a finite relative generating set of $G$ with respect to $\Hl$.
+\begin{thm} Let $G$ be a group hyperbolic relative to a finite collection of subgroups $\Hl$, and $X$ a finite relative generating set of $G$ with respect to $\Hl$.
 Let also $\mathcal H$ and $\mathcal A$ be the alphabets defined by (\ref{calA}). \begin{enumerate} \item[(a)] The action of $G$ on $\G$ is acylindrical. \item[(b)] If there is $i\in I$ such that $H_i$ is infinite and $H_i\ne G$, then the action of $G$ on $\G$ is non-elementary. \end{enumerate} \end{thm}

-The class of acylindrically hyperbolic groups also includes mapping class groups of closed surfaces of non-zero genus, ${\rm Out}(F_n)$ for $n\ge 2$, non-virtually cyclic groups acting properly on proper $CAT(0)$ spaces and containing a rank-$1$ element, groups of deficiency at least $2$, most $3$-manifold groups, automorphism groups of non-elementary hyperbolic groups, and many other examples.
-For more details we refer to the survey \cite{Osi18}.
+The class of acylindrically hyperbolic groups also includes mapping class groups of closed surfaces of non-zero genus \cite{Bow}, ${\rm Out}(F_n)$ for $n\ge 2$ \cite{BF}, groups of deficiency at least~$2$ \cite{Osi15} (see also the correction in \cite{MO19}), fundamental groups of most closed $3$-manifols \cite{MO15,MO19}, automorphism groups of non-elementary hyperbolic groups \cite{Gen, GH}, and many other examples.
+For more details, we refer to the survey \cite{Osi18}.

 By \cite[Theorem 2.24]{DGO}, every acylindrically hyperbolic group contains a unique maximal finite normal subgroup denoted by $K(G)$.
 We call $K(G)$ the \emph{ finite radical} of $G$.
 Let $F_n$ denote the free group of rank $n$.
 We will need the following result, which can be thought of as a more precise version of Theorem \ref{Thm:ah}.